PiggyChu620/MindustryRandomPlanet/README.md

 *v0.4.3*
 - Change the ore and liquid placement back to the old algorithm, I don't like the new one, not only did it take too long, the ore/liquid shapes are ugly too.
 - Change every sector to have either Titanium or Beryllium, after all, Erekir sectors don't have Titanium and yet it could be played just fine.

+*v0.4.4*
+- Increase the size of the pathways, so it doesn't look like "tunnels/canals".
+- Increase the range of ore selection.

 ---